vishwaraj/droidhound/README.md

 * **For Mac** : https://github.com/mwrlabs/drozer/releases/download/2.3.4/drozer-2.3.4.tar.gz or you can use quick script to install it https://github.com/vishwaraj/drozer_install

 #### Install Android Emulator
-* Preffered Genymotion , Leapdroid
+* Preferred Genymotion with android 4.4.4,5.0,6.0 Leapdroid
 * Install **drozer_agent.apk** in the emulator and keep it running in the background.

 #### Finally clone it